-The Latest | 12 killed in airstrikes in Central Gaza as strikes targeting Houthi rebels kill 16
+The Latest | 12 killed in airstrikes in central Gaza as strikes targeting Houthi rebels kill 16

 Currently:

-— Houthi rebels say at least 16 killed and 35 others wounded in joint U.S.-British airstrikes in Yemen.
+— Houthi rebels say at least 16 killed and 42 others wounded in joint U.S.-British airstrikes in Yemen

 Here's the latest: